GoldEdition/goldedition.github.io/_pages/01_about.md

 permalink: /about/
 ---

-GoldEdition is a young developer in New york.
+GoldEdition is a young developer in New York.
 She enjoys photography and other creative adventures.